 How much should you pay to get your watch battery changed?
 A couple of quid?
 Under a tenner?
 How about £25?
-That’s the sum I was charged recently as I reluctantly handed over my watch.
+Where’s best and cheapest to replace watch batteries?

 I haven’t worn a watch for quite some time, but I do have a small collection of ‘dead’ watches in my bedside drawer.
 I’ve spent the past few years limiting my time-telling to checking the clock on my smartphone.